-Your manager and the people in your household can help identify when you may be becoming unwell or help you put things in place to help you stay well.
+Your manager can help identify when you may be becoming unwell or help you put things in place to help you stay well.
 You could also share it with colleagues to promote openness and understanding so you can work effectively with each other and offer support.